tim310579/Tech_project/README.md

 3. `python3 sel_evaluation.py [Dataset_name]` e.g., `python3 sel_evaluation.py FordA`

-### There is a script that can execute all steps in SPN, just type in command in terminal as below.
+### There is a script that can execute all steps in SPN, just type in command as below.

 `./run.bash sel [Dataset_name]` e.g., `./run.bash sel FordA`